 It can be awkward to store a long horizontal machine in a small shed or garage.
 Because of this, many models are designed to be stored in an upright position, so they take up less floor space.

-After splitting all those logs, you're going to need a place to store them until they dry out for use in the winter.
-This 8-foot firewood rack is simple to assemble, durable, comes with a cover, and holds a half cord of wood.
+Firewood rack: After splitting all those logs, you're going to need a place to store them until they dry out for use in the winter.
+You'll also want a smaller rack to stack wood inside.

 The price of an electric log splitter ranges from about $250 to around $1,000.
 It’s important to know what’s available in each price bracket to be certain you get the model that’s best suited for your needs.

-Inexpensive: At the entry level, around $250 to $400, you can find light-duty electric log splitters that may have a stand that makes loading the logs easier on your back.
+At the entry-level price point, around $250 to $400, you can find light-duty electric log splitters that may have a stand that makes loading the logs easier on your back.
 These units are 5- or 6-ton models with wheels and handles that facilitate transport.

 To some, the thought of using an electric log splitter sounds extremely dangerous.
 However, when compared to the forceful swing of an axe, which can sometimes miss its target or be deflected in unexpected ways, the slow-moving mechanism of an electric log splitter can be a safer option for many people.
 Still, some serious accidents can happen when using this machine, so follow a few basic tips to help ensure safe operation.